Naturopathy and Natural Medicine

 How to use:

-- Gently pat the skin dry with a soft towel.
+• Pat the skin dry with a soft towel—don’t rub.

-Honey is a natural antibacterial and anti-inflammatory agent that can help soothe the affected skin and prevent infections.
+Honey is a natural antibacterial and anti-inflammatory ingredient that can help soothe the skin and reduce the risk of infection.

 How to use:

-- Apply a thin layer of honey to the affected area.
+• Apply a thin layer of honey to the sunburned area.

-* The content in this channel is not professional advice, recommendation, or a substitute for consultation with an expert or receiving medical advice.
+The content in this channel is not professional advice, a recommendation, or a substitute for consulting a qualified medical expert.